swallenstein/d-shibsp/README.md

 - The default shibd configuration is created in /etc/shibboleth during docker build
 - Set the SHIBD_USER in /etc/shibboleth/shib-redhat to that defined in conf*.sh
-- Check/modify the config files in /etc/shibboleth according to the documentation, inparticular:
+- Check/modify the config files in /etc/shibboleth according to the documentation, in particular:
   -- attribute-map.xml and attribute-policy.xml
   -- shibboleth2.xml
   -- new keys must be created manually (keygen.sh -> sp-cert.pem, sp-key.pem)